+Another realistic feature of our model is a lower bound for the deposit rate.
+A natural bound is zero, because depositors can always withdraw and hoard fiat money with a zero nominal return.
 This lower bound is increasingly binding in the current low-rate environment (Heider, Saidi, and Schepens, 2019).
-Although a lower bound is not required to generate endogenous risk aversion, it further limits the bank's ability to adjust the deposit flows, strengthening the mechanism.
+Although a lower bound is not required to generate endogenous risk aversion in our model, it further limits the bank's ability to adjust the deposit flows, strengthening the mechanism.
 Once the deposit rate hits the lower bound, the bank completely loses its ability to counteract deposit-inflow shocks through further reduction of the deposit rate.

 Our model provides a unified theory of bank's deposit-taking, short-term borrowing, risky lending, dividend payout, and equity issuances.
 We draw a sharp distinction between deposits and short-term debt.
 With short-term debt, the bank can always choose to stop borrowing at maturity, and therefore, does not face the problem of unwanted leverage.
-In contrast, deposits are long-term contracts and do not have a well-defined maturity.
+In contrast, deposits are long-term contracts without well-defined maturity.
 Deposits leave the bank only when depositors withdraw funds.
 When the equity capital-to-deposit ratio, k, is high, the bank issues short-term debt to obtain additional leverage for lending.
 If k declines, the bank deleverages by reducing short-term debt.
 And when k approaches the lower boundary of costly equity issuance, the bank switches from issuing short-term bonds to holding risk-free bonds, thereby de-risking the asset side of its balance sheet, given that the risk on the liability (deposit) side cannot be fully controlled.